Country Club Hills, Illinois

 Country Club Hills is a city in Cook County, Illinois, United States.
-It is a suburb and south of Chicago.
+It is a suburb south of Chicago.
 The population was 16,775 at the 2020 census.

 History

 10,000 years ago, during a glacial period, there was a complex of moraines in this area, before modern times.

 Country Club Hills was historically known as Copper's Grove, a German Farmer-based place, throughout the 1800s.
 It was used for growing crops, and a lot more at that time.

 In the 1950s, Copper's Grove started to transition into present-day Country Club Hills, where farms started to move away, and started to get more populated.
-As a result, Country Club Hills became a incorporated city in 1958.
-The first town hall was located on a farmhouse on the southeastern corner of present day Cicero Ave. and 183rd St. That building relocated to currently the Police Department building on 175th St in 1975.
+As a result, Country Club Hills became an incorporated city in 1958.
+The first town hall was located on a farmhouse on the southeastern corner of present-day Cicero Ave. and 183rd St. That building relocated to currently the Police Department building on 175th St in 1975.

 The city has been developing rapidly since then, especially in 2006, where the city used a $16 million municipal bond to build a $5 million amphitheatre on the City Campus, a $2 million fire station, an upgraded community park, and various infrastructure improvement projects.